moxin-org/Moxin-LLM/README.md

 ## Evaluation

 We test the performance of our model with [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).
 The evaluation results on common datasets are shown below.
 We test on AI2 Reasoning Challenge (25-shot), HellaSwag (10-shot), MMLU (5-shot), and Winogrande (5-shot).
+We release the Moxin-7B-finetuned  as our base model.
+We further finetune our base model on Tulu v2 to obtain our chat model.

 |          Models         | ARC-C | Hellaswag |  MMLU | WinoGrade |  Ave  |
 |:----------------------:|:-----:|:---------:|:-----:|:---------:|:-----:|